two students walking outside a building on campus

 Repetition of Courses

 Undergraduate courses may be repeated.
-Courses for which grades of Ds and Fs are recorded can be retaken without departmental approval; courses for which a grade of C, or pass, or higher are recorded will require departmental approval from the department or school offering the course.
-Approval is required before enrollment.
+Courses for which grades of D or F are recorded can be retaken without departmental approval.
+Courses for which a grade of C, or pass, or higher are recorded will require departmental approval from the department or school offering the course before the student can retake it.

 The transcript will contain a complete record of all courses taken and grades earned.
 Only the last repeated and not the prior grade(s) will be included in determining the cumulative grade point average.
-However, after a student has repeated the same course three times, or has repeated three different courses, that student must have the permission of their academic dean before repeating any course.
-In the School of Business, requests to repeat courses under these policies should be directed to the associate dean.
+However, after a student has repeated the same course three times, or has repeated three different courses, that student must have the permission of the associate dean of the School of Business before repeating any course.
 In cases where an excessive repeat (ER) hold has been put in place, the student should expect to be advised by the associate dean until all relevant courses have been successfully completed.
 Enrollment before the completion of the previous semester is at the discretion of the associate dean.

 Transfer Credit

-The School of Business reserves the right to evaluate any credit hours offered for transfer relative to the current standards before accepting or rejecting such hours as meeting School of Business requirements.
+The School of Business reserves the right to evaluate any credit hours offered for transfer before accepting or rejecting such hours as meeting School of Business requirements.
 In accord with business school accreditation standards, academic work accepted from other institutions should be comparable to that in the degree programs of the School of Business.

 To facilitate advising and schedule planning, any review of transfer courses should be completed as soon as possible and preferably during the first semester of enrollment.
 Students should prepare transfer course petitions and provide catalog course descriptions and course syllabi to the School of Business.
 Official transcripts of all coursework taken at other schools should be sent directly to Washburn University Registrar.
 Transfer courses that are not already listed on the Washburn University Transfer Guides but might meet University degree requirements, including general education requirements, will need to be reviewed by the department to which the course discipline belongs or by the University General Education Committee.
-In the latter case, students will need to provide all the information required by the General Education Transfer Course Petition form available on the Vice President for Academic Affairs website.
-Petitions should be prepared by the students and submitted through the students’ academic advisors.
+For more information on the credit transfer process, please refer to the Transfer Student section of this catalog.

 Washburn business majors who wish to take classes at another institution to meet their degree requirements at Washburn must receive prior approval.
 Guidelines and application forms are available in the School of Business office.